keshab03/weather-app/README.md

 First npm i

-Second run the command to start the backend from backend folder :- nodemon server

-Third run the command to start the application in a new terminal:- npm start
+Second run the command to start the application in a new terminal:- npm start